 1. Begin Conversations Early

 Beginning conversations early with stakeholders is essential to building trust.
-The goal is for them to hear about your project from you, not online or from the dreaded rumour mill.
+The goal is for stakeholders to hear about your project from you, not online or from the dreaded rumour mill.
 If stakeholders feel left out of the process, they may have a bad taste in their mouth from the very beginning; leaving you with some unhappy and disengaged stakeholders.

 You can help avoid this situation by making a list of stakeholders that need to be engaged in the very early stages of a project and reaching out to them as soon as possible.
 This shows them that you respect their opinions and makes them feel included in the process.